HPPSS/SC24/callfordemos.rst

 Demo Video Submission
 ---------------------

 Video recordings of demos should be submitted through Zenodo.
-Recordings should include audio commentary describing the demo and what is being shown.
-Submissions accepted to the conference will have an opportunity to produce an updated video that does not include commentary.
+Submitted recordings should include audio commentary describing the demo and what is being shown.
+Submissions accepted to the conference will have an opportunity to produce an updated video that should not include commentary.
 The presenter should be prepared to describe the demo video as part of their presentation.

 We have created a Zenodo [1]_ community: `HPPSS – Zenodo <https://zenodo.org/communities/hppss>`__ for contributors to